Frostphyr/TwitterUserIdLookup/README.md

 The response will be sent in JSON format.
 If successful, the response will be a single name/value pair named `id` with the user ID as a long.
 For example, for the user TwitterDev, this is the response:

-`{"id":2244994945}`
+`{"id": 2244994945}`

-If the ID was not able to be found, it will instead respond with a single name/value pair with the name `error` with one of the following strings:
+If the ID was not able to be found for any reason, it will instead respond with a single name/value pair named `error_code` and an integer indicating the error that occurred.
+The possible error codes can be found [here](https://developer.twitter.com/en/docs/basics/response-codes.html).
+For example, if the user is suspended, this is the response:

-* "User not found"
-* "User is suspended"
-* "Error validating username"
+`{"error_code": 63}`